List of Coronation Street characters introduced in 2025: Ben Driscoll

-Ben Driscoll, portrayed by Aaron McCusker, is the husband of Eva Price (Catherine Tyldesley) who is set to appear in October 2025 as the new owner of the Rovers Return Inn alongside Eva's return to the series.
-His casting was announced on 5 August 2025 after previous speculation and they are going to be joined by his mother, Maggie (Pauline McLynn), his two sons Ollie (Raphael Akuwudike) and Will (Lucas Hodgson-Wale), and Eva's daughter, Susie Price (Aurora Bradshaw).
+Ben Driscoll, portrayed by Aaron McCusker, is the husband of Eva Price (Catherine Tyldesley) who first appeared in October 2025 as the new owner of the Rovers Return Inn alongside Eva's return to the series.
+His casting was announced on 5 August 2025 after speculation and they are joined by his mother, Maggie (Pauline McLynn), his two sons Ollie (Raphael Akuwudike) and Will (Lucas Hodgson-Wale), and Eva's daughter, Susie Price (Aurora Bradshaw).
 George Lewis from Digital Spy described the Price/Driscoll family to arrive with a "bang" and a "suitcase full of secrets".
 It was also revealed that this would be the second time actors McCusker and McLynn worked opposite each other after appearing on Channel 4 comedy drama Shameless.

 Executive producer Kate Brooks spoke about the new castings: "We are beyond thrilled that Eva is returning as the landlady of The Rovers, with her new blended family in tow.
 The Driscolls do not arrive quietly, so expect big drama, explosive secrets and raucous knees ups galore."
 She continued: "To have actors of Catherine, Aaron and Pauline's considerable calibre at the beating heart of this family is absolutely wonderful, and we can't wait for you to get to know and fall in love with them as much as we have already done.
 Strap yourselves in, it's going to be an exciting and eventful ride."